TechWorksHub/best-practice-guide/cookbook.rst

 intelligence and learning in algorithms that we are interested in in this manual are algorithms that learn mathematical models of the world from some data, in order to make predictions about other unseen or future data.
-One important idea and terminology that we need to consider first is structured data and unstructured data.
+One important idea that we need to consider first is structured data and unstructured data.

-Structured vs Unstructured Data
+Breakaway: Structured vs Unstructured Data
-AI and Machine Learning models are no different from any other piece of code in requiring their input data to follow a consistent format.
+AI and Machine Learning models are no different from any other computer program in that they require their input data to follow a consistent format.
 Unfortunately, data collected in the real world rarely follows the type of structure and organization that is needed for ingestion by an AI or Machine learning algorithm, and in many cases the work done to transform data into an appropriate structured format is some of the most important work done in any AI and Machine Learning pipeline.
 We make this distinction between data that has been put into a useful structured format as structured data, and data that exists in a raw, unprocessed format as unstructured data.

 When dealing with data in the real world, we will often split it up into categories or types.
 One such distinction often made that is especially important in the context of AI and Machine Learning is the split of data into continuous data and discrete data.
-Continuous data is data that can take on any number of infinite values across a given range, for example, a measure of millimeters of rainfall per hour.
+Continuous data can take on any number of infinite values across a given range, for example, a measure of rainfall per hour.
 Discrete data on the other hand is any type of data that falls into a fixed number of categories.
 These categories can be both ordinal data in which there is a natural ordering between the categories (shoe size, for example), and nominal data, where the categories are distinct (eye color, for example).
 While this distinction is important for many parts of AI and Machine Learning, the distinction between whether an AI and Machine Learning algorithm is trying to predict continuous and discrete data is so important that it has its own nomenclature of regression and classification algorithms respectively.

 While these distinctions are important, we suggest that readers focus on the practical and functional aspects of this distinction rather than its